kramble/DE0-Nano-BitCoin-Miner/Mojo_LX9/README.txt

 Do test build for my LX9 homebrew board (different project/top module due to pinout), NB configure for 4800 baud to run using standard optoisolator interface - DONE (works) Try at 100MHz - DONE (works)
-Get 6 hasher variant to build - TODO
+Get 6 hasher variant to build - DONE
 Investigate Icarus/Ztex protocol for use with cgminer instead of miner.py (see technohog) - TODO
 ---------------------------------------------------------------------------